Paul Neményi: Family

-Neményi was born to a wealthy Hungarian-Jewish family on June 5, 1895, in Fiume (Rijeka) in the Kingdom of Croatia.
+Neményi was born to a wealthy Hungarian-Jewish family on June 5, 1895, in Fiume (Rijeka) in the Kingdom of Hungary.
 His grandfather was Siegmund Neumann who magyarized his family to Neményi in 1871 and part of the family became Christians.
 Pauls father Dezső Neményi was one of the directors at Rijeka Refinery (now INA d.d.).
 His mother was Julianna Goldberger de Buda (or Buday= von Buda), born 1868 in Budapest, as at least, the fifth consecutive generation Goldberger to do so.
 Neményi attended elementary and high school in Fiume (Rijeka).
 He graduated from high school in Budapest.
 Neményi's uncle was Dr. Ambrus Neményi, born in Pécel, c.
 20 km east of Budapest.
 Paul Neményi's aunt was Berta Koppély (whose parents were Adolf Koppély (1809–1883) and Rózsa von Hatvany-Deutsch).
 His family's art collection included works by Klimt, Kandinsky and Matisse.

 Hungary at the time was producing a generation of geniuses in the exact sciences, who would be collectively known as Martians, that included Theodore von Kármán (b.
 1881), George de Hevesy (b.
 1885), Leó Szilárd (b.
 1898), Dennis Gabor (b.
 1900), Eugene Wigner (b.
 1902), John von Neumann (b.
 1903), Edward Teller (b.
 1908), and Paul Erdős (b.
 1913).

-Family tree
+Career

 Mathematical career

 A child prodigy in mathematics, at the age of 17, Neményi won the Hungarian national mathematics competition.
 Neményi obtained his doctorate in mathematics in Berlin in 1922 and was appointed a lecturer in fluid dynamics at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 In the early 1930s, he published a textbook on mathematical mechanics that became required reading in German universities.
 Stripped of his position when the Nazis came to power, he also had to leave Hungary where anti-Semitic laws had been enacted, and found work for a time in Copenhagen.

 In Germany, Neményi belonged to a Socialist party called the ISK, which believed that truth could be arrived at through neo-Kantian Socratic principles.
 He was an animal-rights supporter and refused to wear anything made of wool.
 In 1930, Neményi entrusted his 3 year old first son, Peter Nemenyi, to be looked after by the socialist vegetarian community, visiting him once a year.

 He arrived in the US at the outbreak of World War II.
 He briefly held a number of teaching positions in succession and took part in hydraulic research at the State University of Iowa.
 In 1941 he was appointed instructor at the University of Colorado (other sources claim Colorado State University), and in 1944 at the State College of Washington.

 Theodore von Kármán wrote of Neményi: "When he came to this country, he went to scientific meetings in an open shirt without a tie and was very much disappointed as I advised him to dress as anyone else.
 He told me that he thought this was a country of freedom, and the man is only judged according to his internal values and not his external appearance."